 He begged Haynes to saddle up for another race but this time it would really cost him.
 Racehorse had taken $250,000 the first time around, but would not settle for less than two million dollars for this bigger bump in the road.
 I do not know if it was ego or to save his reputation, but he took the case and prepared to slander, attack and distort facts to try to get Davis released again.

-In October 1979, the trial was under way and Cullen was busy signing autographs and being the President of his own fan club.
+In October 1979, the trial started and Cullen got busy signing autographs and being the President of his own fan club.
 He had almost acquired a taste for it.
 In the meantime, the prosecutors were getting death threats and hate mail.
 Cullen’s fans standing outside were booing and spitting on the prosecutor.

 The jurors, instead of falling on the floor laughing, listened intently to this nonsensical story coming directly from the bag of tricks of our old friend Racehorse.
 Were they really going to buy that this cat thought he was in cahoots with the FBI?

 The FBI denied ever contacting Cullen.
 It was a farce and once again, the defense pretended that it was Priscilla’s fault.
 She was conspiring against Cullen to get her piece of the pie.

 You would think that the jurors would have realized the first time around that no woman is going to have her daughter murdered and risk dying of a bullet through the heart for a divorce settlement she would not be around to enjoy.
 And this time, this now fragile woman was supposed to have dragged Cullen in an FBI trap?

 During the trial, Cullen celebrated his birthday and invited the Sheriff of Fort Worth who came bearing gifts.
 He gave his pal his old prison uniform and a hacksaw.
 How funny.
 He also gave him a key to the county jail.